fallahn/crogine/readme.md

 CROssplatform enGINE.

 SDL2 Based game engine which runs on Windows, linux and Android.
 It might also work on Apple devices.

 #### Building
-Using the CMake file included in the common directory first generate
-project files for your compiler/environment of choice, then build and
-install the crogine library.
-To build the testwin project (which is a
-misnomer - it actually targets all desktop platforms supported by SDL2)
-use the CMake file to create build files for your preferred environment.
-The included FindCROGINE.cmake file should find the installed library if
-it was installed in the default location - else you need to manually
+Using the CMake file included in the root directory first generate project files for your compiler/environment of choice, then build and install the crogine library.
+To build the samples set the cmake variables BUILD_BATCAT or BUILD_TL to true.
+The included findCROGINE.cmake file should find the installed library if it was installed in the default location - else you need to manually
 point CMake to the crogine lib.

-On windows you can use the included Visual Studio 2017 solution to build
-crogine and the demo projects for both Windows, and Android if the
-cross platform tools for Visual Studio are installed.
+On windows you can use the included Visual Studio 2017 solution to build crogine and the demo projects for both Windows, and Android if the cross platform tools for Visual Studio are installed.

-Currently there are no Android.mk files for the android build - if
-anyone wants to submit a pull request I'll be happy to review :)
+Currently there are no Android.mk files for the android build - if anyone wants to submit a pull request I'll be happy to review :)

 #### About
-crogine was built with the aim of creating a flexible ECS based framework
-to run on mobile devices which support OpenGLES2. crogine supplies renderers
-for both 2D and 3D GLES2 based graphics, although due to its modular design
-creating renderers which target OpenGL 4.x for desktop systems should
-be relatively straight forward.
+crogine was built with the aim of creating a flexible ECS based framework to run on mobile devices which support OpenGLES2. crogine supplies renderers for both 2D and 3D GLES2 based graphics, although due to its modular design creating renderers which target OpenGL 4.x for desktop systems should be relatively straight forward.

-crogine uses OpenAL for audio, SDL2 for cross platform parts, and
-bullet 2.x for collision detection.
-Full physics support will be added
-as and when I deem necessary - the aforementioned modularity allows for
-easy integration of future features.
-Documentation can be generated
-with doxygen using the doxy file in common/docs.
-Eventually I plan to
-fully document features on the github wiki as and when I have the time.
+crogine uses OpenAL for audio, SDL2 for cross platform parts, and bullet 2.x for collision detection.
+Full physics support will be added as and when I deem necessary - the aforementioned modularity allows for easy integration of future features.
+Documentation can be generated with doxygen using the doxy file in common/docs.
+Eventually I plan to fully document features on the github wiki as and when I have the time.

 -----------------------------------------------------------------------

-Matt Marchant 2017
+Matt Marchant 2017 - 2019
 http://trederia.blogspot.com

 crogine - Zlib license.